eli2412/eli2412/README.md

 # 💫 About Me:
 Hello!
 My name is Elias.
-I am currently working on building a turn based fighting game using python.
+I am currently working on building a fighting game using a module from python.
 Along the way,<br>I am also learning more about pygame and made some other mini games before my <br>current project.
 I am trying to create my own version on a turn based fighting game.
 Hopefully<br>I will be able to lay it out for other to try it as well.

 ## 🌐 Socials: